jimnoneill/miceResiduals/README.md

 ## Use Case: Cannabis Research

-This package was originally developed for cannabis exposure research where:
+This package was originally developed for secondhand cannabis smoke exposure research among children where:

 - **30 imputed datasets** need to be pooled for RCS modeling
 - **Multiple exposure models** are fitted (with/without cannabis)